RizeLabs/encifher-docs/docs/solution/sdk.md

 sidebar_position: 3
 ---

-# Salus: A Modular SDK to integrate Privacy in your fav DApps
+# XOR: A Modular SDK to integrate Privacy in your fav DApps

 WIP